emrahgecili/hypercube/README.md

 Our methodology and details of prediction model are described in our main article [2].
 The original article provides additional real data applications with several real cystic-fibrosis (CF) lung function and geomarker datasets and simulations for different data settings.
-All the computations are implemented in R by using the code provided at GitHub page: https://github.com/emrahgecili/hypercube.
+All the computations are implemented in R by using the code provided at this GitHub page: https://github.com/emrahgecili/hypercube.

 # CD4 Yeast Cell-Cycle Genomic Data Analysis